utah-cs4470-sp23/class/spec.md

 argument : <variable>
 ```

-Or arguments can bind an array and its dimensions:
+Or arguments can bind an array and its dimensions (here number of
+bound dimensions must equal the rank of the array):

 ```
 argument : <variable> [ <variable> , ... ]
 ```

+Only the outermost of a nested array can have its dimensions bound in
+this fashion (since nested arrays are not guaranteed to be rectangular).

 Lvalues can bind the parts of a tuple: